inmbolmie/elfacun/MANUAL.md

 __The piece scanning won't work while the SD card is inserted, so please remove the card after successfully configuring the module.__

-A minimal configuration is needed if you wan to use Lichess mode, that is your WIFI ssid and credentials, and your Lichess API token.
+A minimal configuration is needed if you want to use Lichess mode, that is your WIFI ssid and credentials, and your Lichess API token.

 The values you can edit in that file are: